alioalyasari/macbookpro-a1708-ubuntu/README.md

 - Appears to suspend when closing the lid but stays fully awake (running hot, draining battery)
 - Hard freezes when actually suspending — requires holding power button to reboot
 - WiFi, keyboard and trackpad don't recover after resume
+- Audio shows as "Dummy Output" — no sound
 - FaceTime HD webcam not working

 ---